-• Balancing traffic to ensure fairness between ISPs
+- Balancing traffic to ensure fairness between ISPs - 4.1 Network model

-A. Network model

 We assume the network model as depicted in Figure 2.
-The network consists of a number of ISPs' networks, each of which is constructed from a number of CCN routers.
+The network consists of the networks of a number of ISPs, each of which is constructed from a number of CCN routers.
 Each CCN router has a unique name for identification by other CCN routers.
 The behavior of CCN routers follows [1], where OSPFN is used as the routing protocol.
 ISPs are interconnected by transit or peering links.
-A transit cost is incurred when traffic traverses the transit links.
-We refer to the routers interconnected by inter-ISP links as edge routers.
+A transit cost is incurred when traffic traverses transit links.
+We refer to routers interconnected by inter-ISP links as edge routers.

-B. Advertisement of cached content
+4.2 Advertisement of cached content

 We divide the advertisement of cached content into two parts for intra-ISP sharing and inter-ISP sharing.
-This partitioning enables to decrease and to balance the network traffic between ISPs as described later.
+This partitioning enables decreasing and balancing the network traffic between ISPs as described later.
 An advertisement message has two fields, which are the content name and the name of the CCN router holding the content.
 Note that when a CCN router removes a content from its shared cache, the corresponding advertisement message includes the removed content name.
 For intra-ISP advertisement, all CCN routers including the edge router advertise the cached content to all other CCN routers in the ISP by utilizing OSPFN.
-When a CCN router receives an advertisement message, the router replies with an acknowledgement to the source router of the message.
-For inter-ISP advertisement between cooperating ISPs, two edge routers interconnected by a peering link choose the cached contents to be shared, and advertise the contents to each other.
-Each edge router then advertises the content names received from a cooperating ISP (we refer to this type of ISP as a partner ISP in the remainder) to all other CCN routers in own ISP in the same manner as for intra-ISP advertisement.
-When balancing the network traffic between cooperating ISPs, the ISPs conduct negotiations to decide contents to be shared.
-The details are described in Subsection IV-E.
+By conducting the communication for inter-ISP cache sharing at the edge CCN routers, the additional traffic for inter-ISP cache sharing do not consume the bandwidth of the intra-ISP network.
+For inter-ISP advertisement of cooperating ISPs, two edge routers interconnected by a peering link choose the cached content to be shared, and advertise the content to each other.
+Each edge router then advertises the content names from a cooperating ISP (we refer to this type of ISP as a partner ISP in the remainder of this document) to all other CCN routers in that ISP in the same manner as for intra-ISP advertisement.
+When balancing the network traffic between cooperating ISPs, the ISPs conduct negotiations to decide contents to be share.
+The details are described in Subsection 4.5.